OGRECave/ogre/BuildingOgre.md

 Once the build is complete, you can optionally have the build system copy the built libraries and headers to a clean location.
 We recommend you do this step as it will make it easier to use Ogre in your projects.
 In Visual Studio, just select and build the target *INSTALL*.
+When using the command line with MSVC, type:

+    cmake --build . --config release --target INSTALL

 For Makefile based generators, type:

     make install  # (or sudo make install, if root privileges are required)

 On Linux Ogre will be installed to `/usr/local` by default.
 On Windows this will create the folder `sdk` inside your build directory and copy all the required libraries there.
 You can change the install location by changing the variable `CMAKE_INSTALL_PREFIX` in CMake.